Enhanced Contour Tracking: a Time-Varying Internal Model Principle-Based Approach: Simulation and experimental study

 \subsection{Simulation study}

-The simulations are conducted for the motion stage dynamics~\eqn{expx1}-\eqn{expx2} with zero initial values in MATLAB Simulink.
-We begin with a sinusoidal contour satisfying Assumption~\ref{a1}, and the reference is $x_2=\sin x_1$, and the position of the master axis $X_1$ is in the form $x_1=t+0.1\sin5t$.
+The simulations are conducted for the motion stage dynamics with zero initial condition in MATLAB$^\text{TM}$ Simulink.
+We begin with a sinusoidal contour satisfying Assumption~\ref{a1}, and the reference is $r_2=\sin y_1$, and the position of the master axis $X_1$ is in the form $y_1=t+0.1\sin5t$.
 To better demonstrate the asymptotical tracking performance of the TV-IMCC, here we introduce a signal $d_{\rm a}=0.1\sin5t$ to mimic an obvious tracking error of master axis.
-The tracking results of the slave axis $X_2$ and the contour error are shown in Fig.~\ref{simuidealsine}.
-And the order of the contour error (RMS) is of $10^{-16}$ (around the precision of floating numbers in MATLAB), which indicates that the reference is asymptotically tracked by the TV-IMCC in the presence of a large yet bounded tracking error of the master axis.
+With the structure of $y_1$, the exosystem is obtained via Proposition~\ref{prop:exo} in advance of the simulation.
+The tracking results of the slave axis $X_2$ and the contour error are shown in Fig.~\ref{simuidealsine}, where the order of the contour error is of $10^{-16}$ (around the precision of floating numbers in MATLAB).
+The results indicate that the reference is asymptotically tracked by the TV-IMCC in the presence of a large yet bounded tracking error of the master axis.

-To compare the contouring capability of the proposed TV-IMCC with the axial PID,~CCC and TCF, the next simulation is conducted with the above sinusoidal contour and the tracking results in Fig.~\ref{simusine} show that the TV-IMCC significantly outperforms other methods.
-Then, a circular contour (satisfying Assumption~\ref{a2}) tracking is simulated, which again demonstrates that the TV-IMCC significantly outperforms axial PID, CCC and TCF, as shown in Fig.~\ref{simucircle}.
+To compare the contouring capability of the proposed TV-IMCC with the axial PID,~CCC and TCF, the following comparison simulations are conducted for three kinds of contours: a sinusoidal contour with $r_1= t$ and $r_2=\sin t$, a circular contour with $r_1=\cos t$ and $r_2=\sin t$, and a heart contour with $r_1=\cos t$ and $r_2=\sin t+(\cos t)^{2/3}$.
+The exosystems are obtained via Proposition~\ref{prop:exo} in realtime simulations.
+The results are shown in Fig.~\ref{simusine}, \ref{simucircle} and \ref{simuheart}, respectively.
+It is seen from the results that the TV-IMCC significantly outperforms other methods with respect to the contour error.
+Furthermore, given the tracking results of the heart contour shown in Fig.~\ref{simuheart}, we find that the TV-IMCC is able to optimize the tracking performance around the portions with large curvature of the contour, thanks to the fast transient behavior enabled by the internal model principle-based controller.

-Furthermore, to testify the tracking capability for irregular contours, we have applied the TV-IMCC to a heart contour (excluding the singular point where the curvature does not exist).
-From the tracking results shown in Fig.~\ref{simuheart}, it is seen that the proposed TV-IMCC not only outperforms other methods over the general contour profile, but also optimizes the tracking performance around the singular point of the contour, because the internal model in the TV-IMCC regulates the acceleration more rapidly compared to the high-gain state feedback in other methods.
+To summarize the results of the above comparison simulations, Table~\ref{tabs} containing the root mean square (RMS) and maximum of the simulation contour errors is provided.